 Having proper security measures against the insider threat is a critical component for the CJIS Security Policy.
-This section's security terms and requirements apply to all personnel who have unescorted access to unencrypted CJI including those individuals with only physical or logical access to devices that store, process or transmit unencrypted CJI.
+This section's security terms and requirements apply to all personnel who have unescorted access to unencrypted CJI.
+Regardless of the implementation model - physical data center, virtual cloud solution, or a hybrid model - unescorted access to unencrypted CJI must be determined by the agency taking into consideration if those individuals have unescorted logical or physical access to any information system resulting in the ability, right, or privilege to view, modify, or make use of unencrypted CJI.